htmlandbacon/alternative-formats-plugin/README.md

 # alternative-formats-files-prototype

-A select of views and routes for alternative formats a prototype
+A selection of views and routes for alternative formats a prototype